Inside Colton Underwood's' Dramatic Pre-Bachelor Journey

 While the Indianapolis native had a bit of an ugly duckling emerging into a swan transformation when he discovered his football skills at Illinois' Washington Community High School, ditched his bottom retainer and found a way to clear up his skin, before then there were a lot of days he wished he could call out sick, often struggling to fit in with the other kids.
 And romantic prospects were certainly out of the question: "I didn't have girlfriends."

-Now he's courting some 30 potential wives, weeding through a mix of professional dancers, models, realtors and so very many pageant queens in the hopes of crowning one Mrs. Underwood.
-And while he's done a fine job thus far of decisively handing out the roses, he's admittedly a bit inexperienced in the love department.
-(Did you hear that he's actually a virgin?)
-Before taking on the mantle as the franchise's 23rd star, the 26-year-old had just a handful of steady relationships—two of which were born from the series itself.
+That is until he courted some 30 potential wives last year, charming his way through a mix of professional dancers, models, realtors and so very many pageant queens in the hopes of crowning one Mrs. Underwood.
+And while he did a fine job of decisively handing out the roses (see: his strong as ever relationship with Cassie Randolph, the woman he was so sure about he risked ending up alone), before meeting the woman he's dubbed his "future wife", he was admittedly a bit of an amateur in the love department.

-Still, he's heard all of the criticism about how he's not ready to get down on one knee and ask one lucky final rose recipient to agree to forever and he politely disagrees.
-"I know I have a lot of room to grow, but I also have an idea of what I want now and that's what's so exciting about this," he insisted on the premiere.
-"It's just the perfect time for me to focus on finding the person who I'm going to be spending the rest of my life with."

-And at this point, continuing the search with millions of viewers watching just feels natural.
-Because from the start, the athlete turned philanthropist's journey to find love was a bit of a viral sensation.
+By the time he got the nod to helm the successful love hunt, though, he was sure about who he was.
+Yes, he heard the rumors as his season premiered, "They'd say, 'he's gay, he's hiding it.'
+No. But I've been there, done that now," he shared.

+At that point, the athlete turned philanthropist was used to his journey for love playing out in the public sphere.

 Following brief stints with the San Diego Chargers and the Philadelphia Eagles, the tight end got his first brush with fame thanks to his Oakland Raiders teammate Andrew East.
-In August 2016, the long snapper, 27, was just four months into his marriage with Olympic gold medal-winning gymnast Shawn Johnson, 26, and they were on the hunt for double dating buddies.
+In August 2016, the long snapper was just four months into his marriage with Olympic gold medal-winning gymnast Shawn Johnson and they were on the hunt for double dating buddies.
 So the newlyweds encouraged Underwood to film a video message asking out Johnson's pal, fellow Olympian Aly Raisman.

 "Just wanted to congratulate you on all your success in the competitions and representing the USA over there," he said in the video that Yahoo!
 Sports played for a bashful Raisman, fresh off a three medal showing at the Rio de Janiero games.
 "I know I've been following along.
 My roommate, my teammates, everybody here is super proud of you.
 You know, if you're ever in San Jose and wanna go on a double date with me and Andrew and Shawn, let me know."